matter-labs/zksync-web-era-docs/docs/zk-stack/components/compiler/specification/system-contracts.md

 # System Contracts Usage

-Many EVM instructions require special handling by the [System Contracts](../specification/system-contracts.md).
+Many EVM instructions require special handling by the System Contracts.
 Among them are: `ORIGIN`, `CALLVALUE`, `BALANCE`, `CREATE`, `SHA3`, and others.
-To see the full detailed list of instructions requiring special handling, see
+To see the full detailed list of instructions that require special handling, see
 [the EVM instructions reference](../specification/instructions/evm.md).